 Sometimes, security guards neglect taking action or choose to not interfere in a situation to avoid being held liable themselves in the case of an accident or injury.
 In this situation, the liability goes to the property owner who hired them.
 Other times, a security guard might involve themself and use an unwarranted amount of force causing further injuries to a guest.
-If you do decide to hire a security guard to provide extra safety measures for the guests on your property, you must hire a professionally trained security guard who is vigilant, knows how to enact safety measures, and de-escalate situations to prevent further accidents from happening.
-Having a security guard can still be a great way to prevent security negligence claims from happening on your property.
+If you do decide to hire a security guard to provide extra safety measures for the visitors on your property, you must hire a professionally trained security guard who is vigilant, knows how to enact safety measures, and de-escalate situations to prevent further accidents from happening.
+Overall, having a security guard can still be a great way to prevent security negligence claims from occurring on your property.